CS-AI-LA/MonteCarloSimulation/README.md

-Monte Carlo Simulation (Python | Probabilistic Modeling)
+Monte Carlo Simulation for NVIDIA Stock Price Prediction

-This project demonstrates the implementation of a Monte Carlo simulation to model and analyze stochastic systems using Python.
-The simulation leverages repeated random sampling to estimate outcome distributions and quantify uncertainty in scenarios where analytical solutions are impractical.
+This project applies Monte Carlo simulation to model and predict the future price trajectories of NVIDIA (NVDA) stock.
+The approach leverages stochastic modeling to capture market uncertainty and generate a distribution of possible future price paths rather than a single point estimate.

-The notebook (train.ipynb) follows a structured ML-style workflow: defining probabilistic inputs, executing large-scale simulations, aggregating results, and visualizing statistical behavior.
-Emphasis is placed on efficient numerical computation, reproducibility, and interpretation of uncertainty.
+The core implementation is provided in the Jupyter Notebook train.ipynb, where historical NVDA price data is used to estimate statistical parameters (e.g., returns and volatility).
+These parameters are then used to simulate thousands of potential future price scenarios.

+Technical Overview

+Historical NVDA price data is processed to compute log returns

+Empirical mean and volatility are estimated from historical data

+Future price paths are simulated using random sampling

+Monte Carlo trajectories are aggregated to analyze:

+Expected future price behavior

+Variance and uncertainty

+Distribution of possible outcomes

 Skills Demonstrated

-Probabilistic and stochastic modeling
+Time-series analysis of financial data

-Monte Carlo methods and random sampling
+Stochastic modeling and Monte Carlo methods

-Statistical analysis and empirical estimation
+Probabilistic forecasting under uncertainty

-Vectorized numerical computing with NumPy
+Vectorized numerical computation with NumPy

-Data handling with Pandas
+Financial data handling with Pandas

-Result visualization and interpretation with Matplotlib
+Visualization of simulated price paths and distributions

-Clear, reproducible experimentation in Jupyter Notebooks
+Reproducible experimentation in Jupyter Notebook

-Why This Matters
+Why This Project Is Relevant

-Monte Carlo techniques are widely used in machine learning, quantitative finance, risk analysis, and scientific computing.
-This project showcases the ability to translate theoretical probabilistic concepts into efficient, practical code and to interpret results in a data-driven manner—skills directly relevant to applied ML and data science roles.
+Monte Carlo simulations are widely used in quantitative finance, risk management, and machine learning–driven forecasting.
+This project demonstrates the ability to:

+Translate financial theory into executable models

+Handle noisy, real-world time-series data

+Quantify uncertainty instead of relying on deterministic predictions

+Communicate results through clear visualizations

+These skills are directly applicable to ML engineer, data scientist, and quantitative analyst roles.

 How to Run
 git clone https://github.com/CS-AI-LA/MonteCarloSimulation.git